 1. Lack of water

-In comparison to established turf, new sod needs more water to facilitate root establishment and normal growth.
-If you fail to water your recently-installed sod at least twice a day, daily for the entire first-week post-installation, you run the risk of killing some (if not most) of the developing roots due to insufficient soil water.
+New sod needs more water than established turf to facilitate root establishment and normal growth.
+If you fail to water your recently-installed sod at least twice a day for the entire first-week post-installation, you risk killing some (if not most) of the developing roots due to insufficient soil water.

-This eventually leads to browning of the leaf blades of the grass plants whose roots are most affected.
+This eventually leads to the browning of the leaf blades of the grass plants whose roots are most affected.
 But how do I water new sod?
-Failing to soak up at least the top half of the soil every time you irrigate your turfgrass can also result in browning, even if you stuck to the aforementioned watering frequency.
+Failing to soak up at least the top half of the soil every time you irrigate your turfgrass can also result in browning, even if you stick to the aforementioned watering frequency.

-The excessive fertilizer- therefore- burns the developing roots, consequently causing the blades of the grass to turn brown.
+The excessive fertilizer burns the developing roots, consequently causing the blades of the grass to turn brown.
 What’s more, when you buy commercial sod, it’s usually pre-fed with ample fertilizer to see it through the anchorage period.
 Adding more fertilizer- therefore- results in excess.

-If you failed to take a root establishment test prior to your initial mowing and are now noticing brown spots on your turf, the most likely cause would be mowing too early.
-Mowing actually stresses new sod due to the weight of the mower and will result in brown patches if undertaken too soon.
+If you failed to take a root establishment test before your initial mowing and noticed brown spots on your turf, the most likely cause would be mowing too early.
+Mowing stresses new sod due to the weight of the mower and will result in brown patches if undertaken too soon.
 But when is the best time to mow a new sod.

 5. Poor Installation

-If you installed the sod yourself and have never done this before, it’s likely that the grass is turning brown due to the improper installation, as the sod probably lacks proper contact with the ground beneath it.
+If you installed the sod yourself and have never done this before, the grass is likely turning brown due to improper installation, as the sod probably lacks proper contact with the ground beneath it.

-The air pocket left between the sod and the soil inhibits proper intake of moisture and nutrients by the roots, consequently resulting in browning of the grass blades.
+The air pocket left between the sod and the soil inhibits proper intake of moisture and nutrients by the roots, consequently browning the grass blades.

 6. Pest Infestation